jforget/raku-Hamilton2/doc/Hamilton.en.md

 ![Elementary graphs for n=5](Elementary-graphs.webp)

-The  complete graph  K_n_  is  not generated,  because  the number  of Hamiltonian paths  in this  graph would  be huge,  this number  is the factorial  of  _n_.
+The  complete graph  K _n_  is not  generated, because  the number  of Hamiltonian paths  in this  graph would  be huge,  this number  is the factorial  of  _n_.
 And  the  statistics  on  this graph  are  boring.
-Usually,  the  linear  graph  is drawn  with  all  nodes  horizontally aligned.
+Usually, the linear  graph P _n_ is drawn with  all nodes horizontally aligned.
 Here,  I have drawn this  graph as an incomplete  circle.
-The first   reason  is   that   this  reduces   the   size  of   programme `init-elem.raku`, the code for P_n_  sharing many lines with the other graphs.
+The first   reason  is   that   this  reduces   the   size  of   programme `init-elem.raku`, the code for P _n_ sharing many lines with the other graphs.
 The  second reason  has  been  already described.
 The  range between the max  latitude and the min latitude should  not be zero, to prevent a zero-by-zero division.